okta/okta-developer-docs/packages/@okta/vuepress-site/code/index.md

 ## Upgrade from Okta Classic to Identity Engine

-If you are a Classic Engine customer who wants to upgrade their apps to use the Identity Engine for authentication, go to [Okta Identity Engine Upgrade Overview](/docs/guides/oie-upgrade-overview/).
+If you are a Classic Engine customer who wants to upgrade their apps to use the Identity Engine for authentication, go to [Identity Engine upgrade overview](/docs/guides/oie-upgrade-overview/).